The Center for Accessibility and Disability Resources at Saint Louis University supports SLU students along their pathway to success and achievement.

 For more information about our ADHD/ADD academic coaching, please contact the ADHD/ADD coach at email@example.com or 314-977-3484.

-The Center for Accessibility and Disability Resources provides a sensory room for registered students with disabilities or diagnoses to use for sensory and/or coping needs.
-Students will work with an occupational therapy graduate student to go through an assessment prior to using the sensory room.
+The Center for Accessibility and Disability Resources provides a sensory room for all SLU students.
+Students can also work with the occupational therapy program to undergo an assessment before using the sensory room.

 Diagnostic Testing and Assessment

-The Center for Accessibility and Disability Resources serves as a point of reference for students seeking support.
-If you are a student who believes that you might have an undiagnosed disability or diagnosis, we can assist you in finding services for diagnostic testing and assessment.
+The Center for Accessibility and Disability Resources is a reference point for students seeking support.
+If you are a student who believes you might have an undiagnosed disability or diagnosis, we can assist you in finding services for diagnostic testing and assessment.

-There are a few locations throughout the Saint Louis community that test for different cognitive/psychological/neurodevelopmental disabilities, but the Center for Accessibility and Disability Resources typically encourages students to first begin with Psychological Services on SLU's campus.
-This resource is on campus and provides a discount to enrolled SLU students.
+There are locations throughout the St. Louis community that test for cognitive, psychological or neurodevelopmental disabilities.
+However, the Center for Accessibility and Disability Resources typically encourages students to begin with Psychological Services on SLU's campus.
+This resource provides a discount to enrolled SLU students.
 There are costs associated with testing, but those costs can vary.

 Other St. Louis Area Testing and Assessment Locations